HTC Partners with Community Allies to Offer Wi-Fi Hotspots

 Perhaps now more than ever, there is a necessity to be connected.
 COVID-19 has created a global health crisis that mandates we practice social distancing, work from home and implement eLearning for our children.
 HTC has always prioritized keeping our community connected, but during these times of uncertainty, we’re implementing additional measures to ensure everyone has access to loved ones, work needs and learning platforms.

-As part of the Keep Americans Connected Pledge, initiated by the Federal Communications Commission (FCC), HTC has partnered with community allies to create hotspots throughout Horry and Georgetown counties.
+HTC has partnered with community allies to create hotspots throughout Horry and Georgetown counties.
 The hotspots are open to the public and serve as the power needed to keep our community connected.
+While accessing the free public connection, users will have access to websites that have been pre-approved by the school district.

 Horry County Wi-Fi hotspot locations